ReaperAnon/WeaponSkillOverhaul/README.md

 ## Presets
 **By default the mod comes with the settings set up for the vanilla perks (so without perk mods or perk mods that don't add any new perk branches, like for daggers).
 More presets will be uploaded shortly and linked to here.**
+- **Vanilla Preset:** Rather basic, no new weapon types.
+Assigns daggers to also use the perks for swords.
+- **Perk Mod Preset:** Meant for users of perk mods like Adamant, Vokrii, etc. Adds a more specific dagger category that can be expanded and mixes up the perk distribution a bit.
+- **Perk Mod + New Weapon Types:** Same as the previous one but defines several new weapon types like spears, curved swords, straight swords, etc. Recommended if you use mods like Animated Armory or similar.
+- **Vokriinator + New Weapon Types + Stances:** A true showcase of what the mod can really do.
+Generates a more in-depth Stances perk tree by manually defining the perks from Vokrii and Ordinator as Stance perks and also includes the previous weapon types.
+Meant to be used with the regular version of Vokriinator, not Vokriinator Black.

+**Installing presets** is rather easy.
+Once you have the patcher added to Synthesis, it should generate a folder with a settings file inside of it.
+If the folder isn't there, try either opening the settings menu or running the patcher "dry" first.

+Simply navigate to your **Synthesis** install folder and then **Data\Skyrim Special Edition (or whatever profile you're using)\WeaponSkillOverhaul (or whatever name you gave the patcher)** and **replace the settings.json file** with any of the ones provided.

+All profiles can be downloaded [here in the releases section](https://github.com/ReaperAnon/WeaponSkillOverhaul/releases/tag/profiles).

 ## Function and Usage
 The mod renames the skill trees, modifies perk, spell and magic effect conditions, creates and applies new weapon types, unlinks dual wield perks from the one handed skill tree (if you want it to), removes all non-dual wielding perk prerequisites and makes both the one and two handed skill satisfy the skill requirement.